One Bias After Another: Mechanistic Reward Shaping and Persistent Biases in Language Reward Models: Probe Intervention for Simple Biases

 \subsection{Out-of-Distribution Performance After Debiasing}

-To ensure that our mechanistic interventions do not degrade RM performance, we conduct a dual evaluation examining both \textit{ranking performance} (the ability to correctly rank chosen over rejected completions) and \textit{reward calibration} (the statistical properties of the reward distribution).
-Ranking performance, as measured by RewardBench-2 and prior benchmarks, validates that interventions preserve the core RM discriminative ability, while calibration analysis reveals whether interventions beneficially reshape the reward landscape in ways that standard benchmarks cannot capture.
+To ensure that our mechanistic interventions do not degrade RM performance, we evaluate our mechanistic interventions along three axes.
+First, we verify that interventions preserve \textit{ranking performance}, i.e., the ability to correctly rank chosen over rejected completions, as measured by RewardBench2 and prior benchmarks.
+Second, we examine \textit{reward calibration and out-of-distribution generalization}, asking whether probes trained on narrow data reshape the reward landscape as intended on broader held-out distributions rather than introducing dataset-specific artifacts.
+Third, and closest to deployed RLHF use, we test whether the length probe transfers to best-of-N (BoN) candidate selection on held-out AlpacaEval and GSM8K prompts, the setting that ultimately drives policy outputs.

-Table~\ref{tab:rewardbench} shows RewardBench-2 accuracies averaged across models before and after each intervention.
-All interventions demonstrate statistical non-inferiority to baseline.
-This confirms that bias mitigation does not significantly degrade the RM ability to distinguish chosen from rejected completions across diverse tasks spanning safety, reasoning, and chat domains.
+Table~\ref{tab:rewardbench} shows RewardBench2 accuracies averaged across models before and after each intervention.
+All interventions demonstrate statistical non-inferiority to baseline at a $\delta=5$ percentage point margin, chosen to match the empirical spread among top-ranked RMs on the RewardBench2 leaderboard.\footnote{The leaderboard currently shows only a $\sim$5pp spread among the top-5 SOTA models (top-10 span $\sim$8pp).} This confirms that bias mitigation does not significantly degrade the RM ability to distinguish chosen from rejected completions across diverse tasks spanning safety, reasoning, and chat domains.
 Detailed per-model results are shown in \Cref{tab:rewardbench-total}.

-While RewardBench-2 validates ranking preservation, it does not measure whether interventions affect reward magnitudes or distributions.
+While RewardBench2 validates ranking preservation, it does not measure whether interventions affect reward magnitudes or distributions.
 To examine this, we analyze changes in mean chosen rewards, mean rejected rewards, and their difference (\Cref{tab:reward_model_probes_rb2}).
 We observe consistent patterns suggestive of successful debiasing: interventions generally narrow the mean reward difference between chosen and rejected samples across models with statistical significance, while also decreasing the mean chosen reward for three models.
 This narrowing occurs primarily through shifts that bring outlier rewards toward the distribution center.
 This pattern is consistent with removing spurious correlations that artificially inflate or deflate rewards based on surface features rather than true quality.